 Another problem is that it can create a great deal of stress and lead to permanent anxiety issues for dogs.
-The devices are often used by inexperienced owners, and therefore are overused.
+The devices are often used by inexperienced pet parents, and therefore are overused.
 This can cause a lot of unnecessary pain, both physically and psychologically, for dogs.

-Professional dog trainers may see desired results from electronic training, but it’s definitely not for use by average owners.
+Professional dog trainers may see desired results from electronic training, but it’s definitely not for use by average pet parents.
 There are many alternatives that put dogs under far less stress and pain.